 Dad carriers contain words such as camo, tactical (referencing military) and mission critical.
 These words all describe the product.

-Carriers designed for dads feel tougher and look sturdier over mom carriers.
+Carriers designed for dads feel tougher and look sturdier than mom carriers.
 They are usually designed with tough fibers such as vinyl or canvas.
 Most of them have carabiners or extra storage for your keys and wallet.

 How do Dad Baby Carriers Work?